 Rotherham House Project is a Local House Project (LHP).
 All LHP's are members of the National House Project, who help young people leaving care to create their own home and live independently.
 Rotherham was one of the 5 pilot projects funded by the DfE innovation programme.

-Rotherham’s pilot project commenced in January 2019 and seven young people successfully graduated from the programme and started moving into their own one bed properties from October 2019.
+Rotherham’s pilot project commenced in January 2019 and seven young people successfully graduated from the programme.

 The project has helped Rotherham’s Care Leavers secure long-term permanent accommodation that they can call home.
 All the young people from the pilot project spent at least five weeks investing time ‘home making’ in their properties.
-This work included internal decorations, carpeting and furnishing the property to their liking.
+This work included internal decorations, carpeting, and furnishing the property to their liking.
 At the end of it they have all felt proud of the work they did and have a sense of belonging in their new home.
-One thing that we have all learnt from this is stripping wallpaper is the worse job ever!

 What do young people think?